angelhabs/privacy-policy/index.md

 ## Legal Basis for Processing (GDPR)

 We process your personal data based on the following legal grounds:
-- **Consent**: When you create an account, you provide consent for us to process your email address and name for account management and subscription services.
+- **Consent**: When you enter your email address and name, you provide consent for us to process this information for personalization, subscription management, and marketing communications.
+You can withdraw this consent at any time.
 - **Legitimate Interest**: Processing habit names for analytics to improve our services.
 - **Contract Performance**: Processing your information to provide and maintain the subscription service you have purchased.

 ## Information We Collect

 ### Personal Information
-- **Email Address**: When you create an account, we collect your email address.
-This is stored in our database (Supabase) and used solely for account identification, subscription management, and customer support purposes.
+- **Email Address**: When you enter your email address, we collect and store it in our database (Supabase).
+We use your email address for:
+  - Personalizing your experience on your device
+  - Subscription management and customer support
+  - Marketing communications (you can opt out at any time - see "Your Rights" section below)
-- **Name**: When you create an account, we collect your name.
-This is stored in our database (Supabase) for account identification and subscription management.
-Additionally, your name is stored locally on your device for app functionality and personalization.
+- **Name**: When you enter your name, we collect and store it in our database (Supabase) for personalization and subscription management.
+Additionally, your name is stored locally on your device for app functionality.

 ### Habit Data
 - **Local Storage Only**: All habit data, progress tracking, daily completions, challenges, and personal information related to your habits are stored **exclusively on your device** using local storage (Core Data).
 This data is **never** transmitted to our servers or stored in the cloud.
 - **Analytics Only**: For analytics purposes only, we log the **names** of habits you create (e.g., "Meditate", "Exercise").
+Each habit name is stored with only a unique habit identifier (a random UUID generated for that specific habit).
+We do **not** link habit names to your user account, email address, or any other identifying information.
 We do **not** collect or store:
   - Progress values or completion percentages
   - Daily completion dates or history
   - Goal values or units
   - Rest days or schedules
   - Challenge participation details
   - Any personal details about your habit tracking
+  - User IDs or account information linked to habits

 ### What We Do NOT Collect
 - Your location or country